 School has a zero tolerance approach to bullying.
-Any bullying incidents caused as a result of the sex and relationship education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within school
+Any bullying incidents caused as a result of the sex and relationship education programme, such as those relating to sexual orientation or their gender identity, will be dealt with as seriously as other bullying incidents within school.